 Any broker-dealer participating in such transactions as agent may receive commissions from the Selling Security Holders (and, if they act as agent for the purchaser of such shares, from such purchaser).
 Hanover Holdings has informed us that each such broker-dealer will receive commissions from Hanover Holdings which will not exceed customary brokerage commissions.
 Broker-dealers may agree with the Selling Security Holders to sell a specified number of shares at a stipulated price per share, and, to the extent such a broker-dealer is unable to do so acting as agent for the Selling Security Holders, to purchase as principal any unsold shares at the price required to fulfill the broker-dealer commitment to the Selling Security Holders.
-Broker-dealers who acquire shares as principal may thereafter resell such shares from time to time in one or more more iransactions (which may involve crosses and block transactions and which may involve sales to and through other broker-dealers, including transactions of the nature described above and pursuant to the one or more of the methods described above) at fixed prices, at prevailing market prices at the time of the sale, at varying prices determined at the time of sale, or at negotiated prices, and in connection with such resales may pay to or receive from the purchasers of such shares commissions computed as described above.
-To the extent required under the Securities Act, an amendment to this prospectus or a supplemental prospectus will be filed, disclosing:
+Broker-dealers who acquire shares as principal may thereafter resell such shares from time to time in one or more transactions (which may involve crosses and block transactions and which may involve sales to and through other broker-dealers, including transactions of the nature described above and pursuant to the one or more of the methods described above) at fixed prices, at prevailing market prices at the time of the sale, at varying prices determined at the time of sale, or at negotiated prices.
+Act, an amendment to this prospectus or a supplemental prospectus will be filed, disclosing:

-- · the name of any such broker-dealers; - the number of shares involved; - the price at which such shares are to be sold; - the commission paid or discounts or concessions allowed to such broker-dealers, where applicable;
+- the name of any such broker-dealers; - the number of shares involved; - the price at which such shares are to be sold; - · the commission paid or discounts or concessions allowed to such broker-dealers, where applicable;

-- · that such broker-dealers did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus, as supplemented; and - · other facts material to the transaction.
+- that such broker-dealers did not conduct any investigation to verify the information set out or incorporated by reference in this prospectus, as supplemented; and - other facts material to the transaction.